ernstaii/dsmsuite.sourcecode/README.md

 Larger changes are described in the remainder of this section.

 * Expanding or collapsing a row header with shift pressed will expand or collapse recursively.
+* Sorting with shift pressed will sort recursively.

 ### Snapshots